 Calgary Zoo

-There are so many unique and amazing exhibits to find at the Calgary Zoo.
-Gorillas, polar bears, giraffes, and penguins are just a few of the animals that you’ll find here.
-In the summer 2023, the Calgary Zoo opened the Land of Lemurs, which is Canada’s first immersive lemur experience.
+The Calgary Zoo has many unique and extraordinary exhibits.
+Gorillas, polar bears, giraffes, and penguins are just a few of the animals you’ll find here.
+In the summer of 2023, the Calgary Zoo opened the Land of Lemurs, Canada’s first immersive lemur experience.
 Visitors will get to witness first-hand these rare creatures from Madagascar.

 It’s not only summer that the Calgary Zoo is busy.
 The popular ZooLights during the Christmas season brings many visitors here as well.